UNDERGROUND STORAGE TANKS (USTs)*

-To learn more about the changes and get copies of the adopted rule amendments, click here.
+To learn more about the changes please visit the adopted rules webpage for details and copies.

 Compliance with New Operator Training Requirements

 Under the adopted rule amendments, operators must be trained by December 31, 2012.
-To learn more about operator training requirements and training opportunities, click here.
+Visit our operator training webpage to learn more about operator training requirements and training opportunities.